cdl-geneseo/geneseo-dictionary/S/Stupid-Center---archived.md

 # Stupid Center - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stupid Center - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 Stupid Center: (noun) A study center for students who were accepted based on their athletic ability.  &quot;He's a jock, he has to go to the Stupid Center.&quot;